hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Funders:** Norway Ministry Of Foreign Affairs

-The aim of this project was to assist the national government in coordinating the progress on the National Action Plan (NAP) for Marine Debris Handling via strengthening of the Secretariat's capacity to  coordinate the five task force units.
+The aim of this project was to assist the national government with implementation of the National Action Plan (NAP) for Marine Debris Handling by strengthening the Secretariat's capacity to coordinate the progress of the five task force units.
 In Indonesia, the Secretariat is the government ministry responsible for providing technical, administrative, and analytical support to the President and Vice President in the exercise of their state powers.

-In 2021, a reporting system for monitoring and evaluation of progress on the NAP implementation was established.
+In 2021, a reporting system for monitoring of progress on the NAP implementation was established.
-Through this system, the NAP Implementation Team is now able to monitor the progress of each of the ministries.
+The NAP Implementation Team is now able to easily monitor the progress of each of the ministries through this system.
-This was supported by a policy brief and a database of national and regional government policies on waste management and marine plastic pollution.
-Additionally, evaluation meetings have been held where representatives of the ministries updated each other on their respective ministry’s achievements and future plans.
+Evaluation meetings have been held where representatives of the ministries updated each other on their respective ministry’s achievements and future plans.
+A database of all national and regional government policies on waste management and marine plastic pollution was created.
 An annual report for the President of Indonesia on the progress of marine plastic pollution handling was prepared.

-Integrated national data platform on land- and sea-based waste was created to make marine plastic debris reduction calculations easy.
+Integrated national data platform on land- and sea-based waste was created to make calculations of reduction in marine plastic pollution easy.
 A coordination meeting with two maritime transport companies, Pelindo III and ASDP Indonesia Ferry, ensured that their data will be integrated with the national data platform.

 In 2021, a policy brief regarding the use of trash booms in the 10 most plastic-polluted rivers was published.
-This was followed by the installation of a trash boom and a clean-up in the Mangrove Conservation Forest area in Denpasar, Bali.
+This was followed by a clean-up and an installation of a trash boom in the Mangrove Conservation Forest area in Denpasar, Bali.
 The event, organised in partnership with the Ministry of Environment and Forestry, engaged the local government, fishermen, NGOs and communities.
 Separately, waste management facilities have been procured in Labuan Bajo, a tourist destination on Flores island, and design of activities aimed at changing waste management behaviours began.

-To increase awareness about the need to reduce marine plastic pollution, social media campaigns have been conducted on Facebook, Twitter and Instagram; including the use of InstaStories and short videos on YouTube.
+To increase awareness about the need to reduce marine plastic pollution, social media campaigns have been conducted on Facebook, Twitter and Instagram.
 To reach a wider audience, two live sessions about marine plastic pollution were held on Kompas TV, a national television channel, in collaboration with the Ministry of Communication and Information.
 The youth were targeted through an e-learning programme and EUPHORIA comic and writing competition, which attracted over 1,400 entries from across Indonesia.

 The Secretariat launched the Interfaith Indonesian Waste Charity Movement (GRADASI) in collaboration with the Ministry of Religion, the Indonesian Ulema Council, country's top Islamic scholars body, and the Mosque Council.
 As part of this movement, 56 mosques collected and sold 30 tons of household waste in 2021.
 This was followed by webinars and clean-ups organised by churches, in collaboration with Indonesia Plastic Recycling Association (ADUPI) and two large corporates (Mayora and Danone).

-**Conclusion:**

-**SDG 12 "Responsible consumption and production":**

-**SDG 14 "Life below water":**
+**Conclusion:** This project combines assisting the government with coordinating the progress on reducing marine plastic pollution with building infrastructure (waste management facilities and trash booms) and awareness campaigns (through social media, national television and places of worship).
+If approaches like a reporting system for monitoring of progress on a national level, dedicated meetings between representatives of different ministries, a database of all relevant policies and a national data platform on waste prove successful, semilar approaches could be used in other ASEAN countries.
+If trash booms prove to be cheap to install and easy to maintain, they could be installed in key locations in the region's rivers.

+**SDG 11 "Sustainable Cities and Communities":** This project contributes to fostering sustainable communities by engaging different types of people through social media, national television and places of worship.

+**SDG 14 "Life below water":** By focussing both on waste infrastructure and on government's functions, waste management policies and waste data, this project will contribute to the reduction of the amount of marine plastic pollution.